goldennoodles/crunchyroll-anime-full-list/README.md

 # crunchyroll-anime-full-list

-I've developed a scrapper that will scrape crunchy roll to generate a full list of their avaliable animes.
+I've developed a scraper that will scrape crunchy roll to generate a full list of their avaliable animes.

 This list is includes
   - Anime Name